Loizos Loizou

-Loizos Loizou (Λοΐζος Λοΐζου; born 18 July 2003) is a Cypriot professional footballer who plays as a winger for Israeli Premier League club Hapoel Tel Aviv.
+Loizos Loizou (Λοΐζος Λοΐζου; born 18 July 2003) is a Cypriot professional footballer who plays as a winger for Serbian SuperLiga club Red Star Belgrade.

 Club career

 In January 2024, Loizou joined Dutch Eredivisie club Heerenveen on loan for the remainder of the season.

+On 10 June 2026, Loizou joined Serbian SuperLiga club Red Star Belgrade on a four-year deal with an option for a fifth.

 International career

-On 5 September 2020, he made his debut with Cyprus in a 0-2 defeat against Montenegro in the 2020–21 UEFA Nations League, becoming at 17 years, 1 month and 18 days Cyprus youngest player ever.
+On 5 September 2020, he made his debut with Cyprus in a 0–2 defeat against Montenegro in the 2020–21 UEFA Nations League, becoming at 17 years, 1 month and 18 days Cyprus youngest player ever.

-On 7 October 2020, during his third cap, he scored his first international goal in a 1-2 defeat in a friendly game against Czech Republic, becoming at 17 years, 2 months and 20 days Cyprus' youngest goalscorer ever.
+On 7 October 2020, during his third cap, he scored his first international goal in a 1–2 defeat in a friendly game against Czech Republic, becoming at 17 years, 2 months and 20 days Cyprus' youngest goalscorer ever.